Guscode/cds-visual-exam/README.md

 The self-assigned project is hosted in this repo [```self_assigned_project```](https://github.com/Guscode/stylenet)

-This code will train a convulutional neural network on images from impressionist painters, as found [here](https://www.kaggle.com/delayedkarma/impressionist-classifier-data).

 ### Acknowledgements

 * [Ross Deans Kristensen-McLachlan](https://github.com/rdkm89) for teaching and invaluable coding help